All Episodes

 I would much prefer to be here, but I can't be.

-This is one of these must do's, and I don't have very many of those because I'm not married.
+This is one of these must-dos, and I don't have very many of those because I'm not married.

-And these but this is one of them.
+But this is one of them.

 And that way you get mad.

-Pearson 57, who had served as a judge for two years, was up for a 10-year term at the Office of Administrative Hearings.
+Pearson, 57, who had served as a judge for two years, was up for a 10-year term at the Office of Administrative Hearings.

 But a judicial committee last week voted against reappointing him.

-He lost his pants, lost the shirt, and lost the suit, and then lost the job.
+Lost his pants, lost the shirt, and lost the suit, and then lost the job.

 Term ended in May at the height of his battle with the dry cleaners.

-Since then he's remained on the payroll, making 100,000 a year as an attorney advisor.
+Since then, he's remained on the payroll, making $100,000 a year as an attorney advisor.

 A source familiar with the committee's meetings said that Pearson's lawsuit played little role in the decision not to reappoint him.

-Instead, the uh committee said that it had reviewed Pearson's judicial decisions and audio tapes of proceedings over which he had presided, and found that he didn't demonstrate appropriate judgment and judicial temperament, according to a source who spoke on condition of anonymity because of the sensitive nature of the case.
+Instead, the committee said that it had reviewed Pearson's judicial decisions and audio tapes of proceedings over which he had presided and found that he didn't demonstrate appropriate judgment and judicial temperament, according to a source who spoke on condition of anonymity because of the sensitive nature of the case.

 Yeah, like right, it didn't have anything to do with the lawsuit.